adigenova/wengan/README.md

 ## ontlon

-preset for raw ultra-long-reads from Oxford Nanopore, tipically having an  N50 > 50kb.
+preset for raw ultra-long-reads from Oxford Nanopore, typically with an  N50 > 50kb.

 ## ontraw

-preset for raw long-reads Nanopore reads tipically having an  N50 ~\[15kb-40kb\].
+preset for raw long-reads Nanopore reads typically with an  N50 ~\[15kb-40kb\].

 ## pacraw

-preset for raw long-reads from Pacific Bioscience (PacBio) tipically having an  N50 ~\[8kb-60kb\].
+preset for raw long-reads from Pacific Bioscience (PacBio) typically with an  N50 ~\[8kb-60kb\].

-## pacccs
+## pacccs (experimental)

-preset for Circular Consensus Sequences from Pacific Bioscience (PacBio) tipically having an  N50 ~\[15kb\].
+preset for Circular Consensus Sequences from Pacific Bioscience (PacBio) typically with an N50 ~\[15kb\].
+This type of data is not fully supported yet.

 # Wengan benchmark